panther-labs/asana-ticket-router/sentry_asana/README.md

 ### Set up your dev environment

 - Setup python environment
-  - Install python 3.9 using pyenv.
+  - Install python 3.9 using pyenv (patch version doesn't matter).
 It is needed to create the `venv` with a version of python that we want.
     - `brew install pyenv`
     - `pyenv install 3.9.9`
     - `pyenv local 3.9.9`